|Status:||Closed||Start date:||Sep 06, 2016|

 Perhaps we should discuss by Skype soon.
 This week my availabilitu is limited to mornings only because of daycare.

-#25 Updated by Jeroen Steenbeek over 3 years ago
+#25 Updated by Jeroen Steenbeek almost 4 years ago

 @firstname.lastname@example.org, looking at your impressive presentation about the Statistical Manager deployment tool for R scripts, I think we could/should do something similar for "famous" EwE models.